docker/buildx/docs/reference/buildx_bake.md

 By default, local directory build contexts in Bake files are resolved from the current working directory.
-To opt in to resolving local directory build contexts from the directory of the first Bake file, set `BUILDX_BAKE_FILE_RELATIVE_PATHS=1`.
+To opt in to resolving local directory build contexts from the Bake or Compose file that defines each path, set `BUILDX_BAKE_FILE_RELATIVE_PATHS=1`.
 Use the `cwd://` prefix for paths that should remain relative to the current working directory.